 We all know the old saying, “Breakfast is the most important meal of the day!”
-In my nutrition practice, I find close to 50 percent of patients are non-breakfast eaters.
-Some are adamant about their refusal to eat breakfast and need a bit more convincing, while others are ready to experience all the benefits.
-But what is it that makes breaking the overnight fast so important to health and well-being?
+In my nutrition practice, I find close to 50% of patients are non-breakfast eaters.
+Some are adamant about their refusal to eat a healthy breakfast and need a bit more convincing, while others are ready to experience all the benefits.
+But, what is it that makes breaking the overnight fast so important to health and well-being?

 One final benefit is that breakfast eaters tend to have diets that are higher in micronutrients (vitamins and minerals) than those who skip.
 This makes good sense as three meals per day offers more opportunity for nutrition than just two.
 The micronutrients obtained from breakfast help to satisfy nutrient requirements that support a balanced diet, which keeps us performing our best, both mentally and physically.

 When brainstorming ideas to create a wholesome, filling breakfast it is essential to build a meal containing all three macronutrients: protein, carbohydrates and fat.
 This combination helps to balance our blood sugar, leading to a steady release of energy all morning long!